 Today, few biographies follow the structure of an Entwicklungsroman.
-Biography is usually based instead on discontinuous narrative approaches, to emphasise contradictions, ambiguities, reversals, ruptures, failures, and doubts.
+Biography is usually based instead on discontinuous narrative approaches, to emphasize contradictions, ambiguities, reversals, ruptures, failures, and doubts.
 How is this done in practice?
-Karl Heinrich Pohl has offered a good example with his recent biography of Gustav Stresemann.2 Yet Pohl, in the end, hypothesises that there was a "red thread" running through this life, which readers can grasp in order not to lose their way.
+Karl Heinrich Pohl has offered a good example with his recent biography of Gustav Stresemann.5 Yet Pohl, in the end, hypothesizes that there was a "red thread" to this life, which readers can grasp in order not to lose their way.
 Pohl argues that Stresemann was a perpetual border-crosser: his life was shaped by recurring efforts to overcome social, cultural, and political boundaries.
 A second example comes to mind.
-Near the beginning of his 2013 biography of Bebel, Jürgen Schmidt refers to Bebel's Gesellenstück from the 1850s.3 He suggests that Bebel, as a craftsman, displayed here what he later in life perfected as a professional politician: "to fit together many small pieces and individual parts and make from them a coherent whole."4
+Near the beginning of his 2013 biography of Bebel, Jürgen Schmidt refers to Bebel's Gesellenstück from the 1850s.6 He suggests that Bebel, as a craftsman, displayed here what he later in life perfected as a professional politician: "to fit together many small pieces and individual parts and make from them a coherent whole."7

-Bebel was a gifted organiser, mobiliser, and conciliator.
+Bebel was a gifted organizer, mobilizer, and conciliator.
 His only modern biographer in the English language, William Harvey Maehl, has written that, "within his party, he was the gyroscopic stabilizer that balanced and countered all diverse sides.
-For a man who was the titular head of a party that was a maze of contradictions and who mirrored them all it was difficult to move very far from the centre of gravity of party opinion."5 There is food for thought in these ideas of Bebel as a border-crosser, a fitter-together, a "curator" of a movement whose unity was perennially threatened by internal centrifugal forces.
-The SPD's divergent factions included radicals and moderates, Marxists and revisionists, core regiments and fellow-travellers (Mitläufer).
+For a man who was the titular head of a party that was a maze of contradictions and who mirrored them all it was difficult to move very far from the center of gravity of party opinion."8 There is food for thought in these ideas of Bebel as a border-crosser, a fittertogether, a "curator" of a movement whose unity was perennially threatened by internal centrifugal forces.
+The SPD's divergent factions included radicals and moderates, Marxists and revisionists, core regiments and fellow-travelers (Mitläufer).
 Sometimes, we know, Bebel had to play the role of the ferocious unifier.
-To echo Bourdieu's words, the biographer cannot ignore the unpredictable, untimely, even random elements of Bebel's constantly evolving relationships with other leaders of the German and international labour movements, who neither gravitated toward Bebel nor orbited around him as though determined by ineluctable laws of physics.
+To echo Bourdieu's words, the biographer cannot ignore the unpredictable, untimely, even random elements of Bebel's constantly evolving relationships with other leaders of the German and international labour movements, who did not so much gravitate toward Bebel as orbit around him.
 However, a life of habitual incoherence can become tedious.
 Almost certainly it is no fun to read.
 What other narrative strategies present themselves?